theunforgiven/computation-engine/README.md

 single value in one place in your application, but apply the same computation to a series or map of values in another (using an `IterativeComputation` or a `MappingComputation`).
-If you need to change the rule represented by the computation, re-using the same computation in both contexts lets you make changes in just one place Similarly, chaining computations together in a sequence (using a `SequentialComputation`) allows the steps in the chained computation to be used separately elsewhere.
+If you need to change the rule represented by the computation, re-using the same computation in both contexts lets you make changes in just one place.
+Similarly, chaining computations together in a sequence (using a `SequentialComputation`) allows the steps in the chained computation to be used separately elsewhere.

 ### How to use it:

+The core library can be obtained from Maven Central with the group ID `com.cyrusinnovation.computation-engine` and the artifact ID `computation-engine-core`.
+To code against it:

 1. Instantiate your computations.
 (For details, see "Creating computations" below.)